-Tim Page is professor of music and journalism at the University of Southern California, and the author or editor of more than twenty books.
-He won the Pulitzer Prize for criticism in 1997 for his writings about music for the Washington Post.
+Tim Page is a Professor in both the Thornton School of Music and the Annenberg School for Communication and Journalism at the University of Southern California.
+He won the Pulitzer Prize for criticism in 1997 for his writings about music in The Washington Post.
+(October 2016)

 By the time Richard Strauss died, many musicians and critics considered him an embarrassing fossil.
 Born while Berlioz and Rossini still lived—and a dozen years before Johannes Brahms had written any of his own symphonies—Strauss composed steadily for some sixty-five years and died a few months after the premieres of Elliott Carter’s Cello Sonata and John Cage’s Sonatas and Interludes for Prepared Piano.
 But the path he took long overshadowed a clear assessment of his enormous accomplishments as a composer of opera and orchestral music.

 There are certain composers whose music we can recognize and identify immediately.
 It is unnecessary to listen to more than a few moments of any mature work by Olivier Messiaen, Elliott Carter, or Philip Glass (to name three dissimilar artists) to realize who was responsible for its creation.
 But there are others whose music may change radically from piece to piece—or, for that matter, from measure to measure.
 The German composer Karlheinz Stockhausen falls into this camp.

 Vladimir Horowitz Live at Carnegie Hall—some thirty hours of music—doesn’t include every performance the pianist played there (he made his house debut in 1928, more than a decade before the invention of magnetic tape would have permitted such sustained recording) but offers extensive documentation of performances ranging from 1943 through 1976.